xiix0/scam/README.md

-You will remember something that you should not have forgotten.
+You will always have good luck in your personal affairs.